tomfran/typo/wiki/features/other-parameters.md

 You can easily generate favicons using [this website](https://realfavicongenerator.net/) starting from your image.
 [Here](https://github.com/tomfran/tomfran.github.io/tree/main/static) you can see an example of icons overriding default ones.

+## Mermaid Diagrams

+Mermaid diagrams are supported by theme, just follow [this reference](https://gohugo.io/content-management/diagrams/#mermaid-diagrams) to use them.